almin/almin/.github/CONTRIBUTING.md

 You can find suitable issues to contribute on [Issues label:starter](https://github.com/almin/almin/issues?q=is%3Aissue+is%3Aopen+label%3Astarter "Issues · almin/almin").

-Of course, welcome to submit pull request the other issue or file issue.
+Of course, welcome to fix the other issue or file issue.

 Basic Pull Request steps: